sweichwald/MERLiN/README.md

 # MERLiN: Mixture Effect Recovery in Linear Networks

-*This is code accompanying the manuscript of the same title by Sebastian Weichwald, Moritz Grosse-Wentrup, Arthur Gretton; cf. http://arxiv.org/abs/1512.01255.*
+*This is code accompanying the manuscript of the same title by Sebastian Weichwald, Moritz Grosse-Wentrup, Arthur Gretton [arXiv:1512.01255](http://arxiv.org/abs/1512.01255).
+The non-linear extension is described in "Recovery of non-linear cause-effect relationships from linearly mixed neuroimaging data", Sebastian Weichwald, Arthur Gretton, Bernhard Schölkopf, Moritz Grosse-Wentrup [arXiv:1605.00391](https://arxiv.org/abs/1605.00391).*

 MERLiN is a causal inference algorithm that can recover from an observed linear mixture a causal variable that is an effect of another given variable.
 MERLiN implements a novel idea on how to (re-)construct causal variables and is robust against hidden confounding.